bandprotocol/bandchain-legacy/README.md

 </div>

 Band Chain is a decentralized, permissionless blockchain implementation based on Band Protocol for decentralised data curation.
-We incentivise trusted, high-quality data sharing in online community via token staking and bonding curve mechanism., see https://bandprotocol.com/.
+We incentivise trusted, high-quality data sharing in online community via token staking and bonding curve mechanism.
+See https://bandprotocol.com for more info.

 Build
 -----